Deep Point Cloud Normal Estimation via Triplet Learning

-In this paper, we introduce a novel normal estimation method for point clouds, to address those limitations.
-Our idea is to realise the normal estimation through representation (or feature) learning.
-To achieve this, we design a triplet network with a triplet loss to push the anchor sample to be far away from the negative sample and to be close to the positive sample.
-Inspired by PointNet \cite{Qi_2017}, we construct a similar backbone capable of consuming unordered point sets directly based on the principle of a symmetric function (i.e., max-pooling).
-However, additional PointNet sub-modules such as the input and feature transformations, implemented using Spatial Transformer Networks (STNs), are not employed in our work.
-Also, we treat the local neighborhood of each point (i.e., central point) as a local patch or sample which becomes the input for the network.
-To define a triplet, we first select a local patch as the anchor, and regard another local patch with a small angle between their central point normals as the positive sample, and a third patch with large angle as the negative sample.
-We derive this based on the fact that two local patches on the same isotropic surface should have similar normals (i.e., normals of the corresponding central points) and representations.
-This phase encodes features which will be used as input for the normal estimation phase.
-We simply design multilayer perceptrons (MLPs) as the normal estimation network and use it to regress the normal vector from the encoded features of a local patch.
-We also design a cosine similarity loss function to facilitate the training.
+In this paper, we introduce a novel normal estimation method for point clouds with triplet learning to address those limitations.
+We are motivated to exploit a triplet learning network that brings representations (or features) of similar point cloud patches close to each other, and pushes representations of dissimilar patches away from each other, which facilitates effective normal estimation.
+We employ PointNet~\cite{Qi_2017} as the feature-extraction backbone and treat the local neighbourhood of each point (i.e., central point) as a local patch.
+To define a triplet, we first select a local patch as the anchor, and regard another local patch with a small angle difference between their central point normals as the positive sample, and the third patch with a large angle difference as the negative sample.
+We derive this based on the fact that two local patches on the same isotropic surface should have similar central normals and representations.
+This phase learns patch features which will be used as input for the normal estimation phase.
+We design multilayer perceptrons (MLPs) as the normal estimation network and use it to regress the normal vector from the encoded features of a local patch, trained by our designed cosine similarity loss function.